Second Storey Addition – What to Look for in a Good Builder

 4: Fair pricing

 Word of mouth is one of the most powerful review forums.
 Ask your friends, family members, and neighbours if they have any recommendations for builders in your area.
-Once you have a few company names in mind, check their online reviews as well, paying extra attention to reviews that centre around the services you need, such as second storey additions or new builds.
+Once you have a few company names in mind, check their online reviews and pay extra attention to reviews that centre around the services you need, such as second storey additions or new builds.

 If you see your neighbours adding a second storey addition to their home, ask them what company they employed and how satisfied they are with their services.

-It’s important that the builder you choose has plenty of experience.
+The builder you choose must have plenty of experience.
 A company that has been in business for decades has its reasons for staying afloat.
 However, being in business for years doesn’t automatically equate with a well-rounded experience.

 It’s important to ask questions.
 Ring up the business and enquire how much experience they have in the service you are requiring.
 How many times have they constructed a double-storey addition?
 How many new constructions have they completed?
 Do they specialise in large-scale renovations, or are they more comfortable with smaller projects?